Scality

-Scality is a company based in San Francisco, California that develops software-defined object storage.
-RING is the company's commercial product.
-Scality RING software deploys on industry-standard servers to store objects and files.
-Scality also offers a number of open source tools called Zenko, including Zenko CloudServer, compatible with the Amazon S3 interface.
+Scality is a global technology provider of software-defined storage (SDS) solutions, specializing in distributed file and object storage with cloud data management.
+Scality maintains offices in Paris (France), London (UK), San Francisco and Washington DC (USA), and Tokyo (Japan) and has employees in 14 countries.

 History

 Scality was founded in 2009 by Jérôme Lecat, Giorgio Regni, Daniel Binsfeld, Serge Dugas, and Brad King.

 Scality raised $7 million of venture capital funding in March 2011.
 A C-round of $22 million was announced in June 2013, led by Menlo Ventures and Iris Capital with participation from FSN PME and all existing investors, including Idinvest Partners, OMNES Capital and Galileo Partners.
 Scality raised $45 million in August 2015.
 This Series D funding was led by Menlo Ventures with participation from all existing investors and one new strategic investor, BroadBand Tower.
 In 2016, HPE made a strategic investment in the company.
 In April, 2018, the company announced a $60 million round of funding.

-Scality announced a refreshed brand, along with a distribution agreement with Hewlett-Packard in October 2014.
+Scality announced a distribution agreement with Hewlett-Packard in October 2014.
 Scality added Dell and Cisco Systems as resellers in 2015.

 Products

 RING

 Scality's released the first version of its principal product, RING, in 2010.
-The object storage software platform is a multitiered architecture and can scale up to thousands of servers and up to 100 petabytes under a single namespace.
-Ring product depends on a keyspace calculated using a Monte Carlo simulation at install, spread across all of its node servers.
-While the company aims for the Ring to function without the need of any external management process, a Supervisor server is functionally required to kick-off data integrity operations and keep track of node state, while also providing a single source of truth for data about the ring itself.
-The Supervisor process is relatively lightweight and can be installed on a node server if required, but the company recommends it run separately from the Ring's constituent storage servers.
+The object and file storage software platform is a multitiered architecture and can scale up to thousands of servers and to exabytes under a single namespace accessible via object (Amazon S3 API) and file system (NFS, SMB) protocols.
+RING uses a keyspace calculated at install, that is logically spread across all of its node servers.
+A supervisor service provides systems management and monitoring of system health, internal tasks and metrics.
+The supervisor process is typically deployed on the RING node servers, but the company states it can also run separately on dedicated servers.

-The Ring employs erasure coding schemes in multiples of six, which is the minimum number of storage nodes required to install a Ring.
-The underlying filesystem formatted on the storage drives is transparent to the Ring and it does not interact with filesystem operations directly.
-The Ring installer was originally written in Python for Saltstack, but then re-implemented closed-source.
+The RING employs erasure coding schemes with variable number of data and parity stripes, and distributes those across the nodes comprising the RING.
+The underlying file system formatted on the storage drives is used by RING to store object data in container files.
+RING provides an installer that deploys the packages from a central repository.

 Object storage was covered by trade press in 2017.